-- Access: There are two areas in which students appear to be experiencing a disproportionate impact.
-Latino students residing in the cities of Monterey and Del Rey Oaks are enrolling at rates below their community population size.
-Also, African American and Hispanic/Latino females and unknown ethnicity males are applying to MPC and not enrolling at disproportionate rates. - 2.
+- 1. Access: African American females, Hispanic/Latina females, multi-ethnic females, multi-ethnic males, and males of unknown ethnicity are applying to MPC and enrolling at disproportionately lower rates. - 2.
 Course Completion: Male students and students from several ethnicities placed below 80% for their basic skills completion rates.
-American Indian/ Alaskan Native students are disproportionately impacted in their course completion rates for credit, degree applicable, and transferable courses. (check the numbers to see if the sample sizes are small.)
-While there are several cautions to consider because of small population sizes, students pursing vocational degrees are noticeable achieving at below the 80% rate compared to the reference groups. - 3.
-ESL and Basic Skills: While ESL students complete transfer level English courses at a higher rate than the general population, students beginning 2 levels below transferrable level are succeeding at a lower rate. - 4.
-Degree and Certificate Completion: Another section where caution is advised when extrapolating points from the data.
-There are several population groups who show a disproportionate impact on degree and/or certificate completion when compared to their Admissions Application stated intention to pursue a certificate and/or degree.
+American Indian/ Alaskan Native students are disproportionately impacted in their course completion rates for credit, degree applicable, and transferable courses.
+Students pursing vocational degrees are noticeably achieving at below the 80% rate compared to the reference groups.
+Please note that course completion data must be analyzed with caution as several of the population groups are small in number and may not represent a disproportionate impact.
+Nevertheless, the College is committed to ensuring equity for all students and has established goals and activities to mitigate any possible disproportionate impacts and will continue to collect and monitor data to ensure equity. - 3.
+ESL and Basic Skills: Students beginning two levels below college level English are successfully completing English 1A at lower rates than the general population.

+- 4. Degree and Certificate Completion: Another section where caution is advised when extrapolating points from the data.
+There are several population groups who show a disproportionate impact on degree and/or certificate completion.
 Additionally, Hispanic/Latino, students of unknown ethnicity, and male students are each experiencing a disproportionate impact on their completion of degree applicable units. - 5.
 Transfer: Students of all ethnicities appear to have a disproportionate impact on their transfer rates when compared to the reference group.